zenika-open-source/open-source-white-paper/en/01-getting-started.md

 First of all, you have to decide on which project you want to start your first contribution.
 Since there are millions of open source projects, it can be difficult to find one's way.

-A first idea, which is perhaps the simplest, is **to identify projects that you like, that you often use or that interest you.** It will be easier to start in a familiar environment that will keep you motivated in the long term.
+A first idea, which is perhaps the simplest, is **to identify projects that you like, that you often use or projects that mean a lot to you.** It will be easier to start in a familiar environment which will keep you motivated in the long term.

 It is also important to take into account the maturity of the project and its size.
 It is tempting to start with large frameworks, libraries or tools like VS Code, MongoDB, Android, React….
-These types of projects have many contributors and many bugs to fix or features to add.
-Contributions on these projects bring some satisfaction when they are integrated.
+These kind of projects have many contributors, many bugs to fix or features to add.
+Contributions on these projects bring some satisfaction when they are merged.
 But these projects, with millions of lines of code, are not the best choice to get started in open source.
-They will be harder to grasp by their size and the workflows that come with it.
 Their communities are already well developed and many people are offering contributions for a limited number of maintainers.
 It can take a while before your contribution is studied and potentially accepted.

 **Starting on smaller projects with potential is a better way to get started.** Keep an eye out for growing projects, on the [GitHub trending](https://github.com/trending/javascript?since=monthly) for example,and find the ones that match your interests.